clchen28/campsite-hot-or-not/README.md

 A data pipeline to show calculated historical weather at U.S. campsites based on the nearest weather stations, using the 260 GB NOAA weather dataset, built during my time as a Data Engineering Fellow at Insight Data Science.

 ## Purpose / Use Cases
 The purpose is to build a data pipeline that will support a web application that will show both historic and realtime weather conditions at campsites.
-The NOAA weather dataset is a dataset that contains a weather summary for every day dating back several decades (260 GB).
-It contains weather conditions at every individual weather station, including temperature, wind conditions, and so on.
-There is also a list of all campsites in the U.S. (~4000).

 The end product is a web application that allows a user to find the historical weather at a campsite for a specific day by choosing a campsite on a map.
 The core project was to build out a data pipeline that would perform the data transformations needed to get the above functionality, store the data to a database, and to serve the web app.

-Campsites are at different locations than weather stations, so in order to calculate the weather at a campsite, a weighted average from nearby weather stations needs to be calculated.
-The weight is a function of distance - closer weather stations should have a stronger effect on the calculation of the weather.
+Through my time working on this project, I discovered a bottleneck in the spark-cassandra-connector, which I alleviated in an unexpected way.
+This turned out to be the most interesting discovery I made during the course of the project.
+DataStax currently has an open JIRA issue, addressing ways to automatically alleviate this bottleneck.

 ## Architecture